turingschool/backend-curriculum-site/module1/lessons/credit_check_recheck.md

 Remember, red, green, refactor, repeat.

 > You may refer back to your first Credit Check solution, but refrain from copying any code from there to use in this solution.

+## Closing
+* What are some common error messages and what do they lead you to implement in your code?
+* Do you find the red, green, refactor pattern helpful?
+Why or why not?